 - Audit and Risk Committee

 - Remuneration and Nominations Committee

-- Social and Ethics Committee
+- ◆ Social and Ethics Committee

 - Clinical Governance Committee.

+- Innovation and Disruption Committee (established post the financial year-end)

 Each of the committees is chaired by a different non-executive director which further ensures independent judgement.
 The Chairman of each Board committee provides feedback at each scheduled meeting of the Board and minutes of committee meetings are provided to the Board.
 All the members of the Audit and Risk Committee are independent non-executive directors.
 The Remuneration and Nominations Committee has a majority of independent non-executive directors and is chaired by an independent non-executive director.
 The Social and Ethics Committee is chaired by an independent non-executive director.
-The Social and Ethics Committee is chaired by a non-executive director.
+The Clinical Governance Committee is chaired by a non-executive director.
 Each Board committee functions in accordance with the provisions of its own Charter, as annually reviewed and recommended by the relevant committee and approved by the Board.
 The Charters set out the purpose, membership, duties and reporting procedures of the various Board committees.